 The first thing to say about this subject is that if you’re doing work that requires a license without having that license, you’re treading in dangerous water regardless of your state’s laws.
 While some states are more liberal and allow unlicensed parties to collect amounts owed to them, it is very rare that the unlicensed contractor is not penalized in some way.
 Therefore, if you’re unlicensed and doing construction work that requires a license….get licensed!

 The issue we’re really talking about here is: what happens if a contractor ends up having a payment issue on a project when they did not have a license (for whatever reason).

 And like so many other aspects of mechanics lien laws and requirements, the answer to this question is, “it depends on the state.”

 A state-by-state issue

-In some states such as New York, the answer to this question is an unequivocal, “NO.” In other states like Colorado, the answer is a clear, “YES.”
+In some states such as New York, the answer to this question is an unequivocal, “NO.” In other states, the answer is a clear, “YES.”
 Then there are several states such as California, Florida, and Georgia where the answer is neither yes nor no. In these states, the answer is usually much more complicated and depends on several other factors.

 Scenario 1: Unlicensed contractors have no recovery options

 The question here is whether you can file a mechanics lien if you’re unlicensed.
 Unfortunately for unlicensed contractors, this question may be just the tip of the iceberg.
 In reality, unlicensed construction participants must ask a more significant question: can they recover payment for their work at all?

 I’ll discuss the laws in California and Washington, and then in Louisiana, to compare how the answer to this question may vary by state.